 RHFAC Accessibility Assessor Training Course

 The READ Initiative in partnership with the Rick Hansen Foundation is proud to offer the Accessibility Assessor Training Course, as part of the Accessibility Certification program (RHFAC).
 With its long established leadership in accessibility and extensive expertise in the field, Carleton University is an ideal host institution for the RHFAC Accessibility Assessor Training Course.
-Please review the detailed information below and join us this summer on our beautiful campus!
+Please review the detailed information below.

 Duration: 48 hours